Slide background

 Divorce and Family Mediation Services

-Divorce mediation provides an alternative path for couples who don't want a traditional court battle.
 During divorce mediation, the couple works with a trained neutral third party (the mediator) to agree on the issues that must be settled in a divorce.
-These include all the same issues that have to be decided in the court-based divorce process, for example, parenting arrangements for children, maintenance for children, equitable distribution of assets/liabilities and spousal maintenance.
+These include all the same problems that must be decided in the court-based divorce process, such as parenting arrangements for children, child maintenance, just and equitable redistribution or division of assets/liabilities, and spousal maintenance.
 It is an attempt by the parties to settle the issues in dispute in a divorce amicably.

-The main goal of mediation is to reach a complete settlement agreement outside of court, hereby avoiding the cost and the trauma of a court case.
-At the end of the mediation process, the mediator will set out the agreement reached by the parties in writing in a Memorandum of Understanding.
-Family mediation allows for agreements which address present circumstances but also take the future into account.
-If necessary, family meditators can meet with the co-parents after the divorce again and continue to work through any new co-parenting issues as circumstances with children change.
-This process can alleviate much of the conflict which arises in co-parenting and also ensure a more secure and constructive context for the children involved.
+Family mediation allows for agreements that address present circumstances but also consider the future.
+If necessary, family meditators can meet with the co-parents and continue to work through any new co-parenting issues as circumstances with children change.
+This process can alleviate much of the conflict that arises in co-parenting and also ensure a more secure and constructive context for the children involved.

 The Mediation Process